 - Ensure headlights and taillights are clean and working

 - Clear and dry wiper blades and ensure the wiper nozzles are clear

 - Remove frost and ice, avoiding using hot water or a screwdriver

 9. Keep windows clear of fog

 Foggy windows cause major visibility problems in cold or wet weather.
+Ensure your car's heater and defroster are working correctly to maintain clear visibility.
 Running the heat and the air conditioner at the same time with fresh (not recirculated) air will defog windows fast.
 But this can be uncomfortable for drivers in the middle of winter.

 Another solution is to encourage drivers to start their vehicles 10-15 minutes in advance of driving.
 During that time, they can run the heat defroster on full blast, which will work to defog windows.